The Problem with “Clean Eating”

 Personally, I like to use the term nourishing instead of healthy.

 Nourishing eating also means finding joy in eating.
-It means nourishing your body with foods that make you thrive, not foods that you hope will make you thin or “clean”.
+It means nourishing your body with foods that make you thrive, not foods you hope will make you thin or “clean”.
 It means eating intuitively, without guilt or judgment.
 It means enjoying your family’s cultural foods.
 Perhaps most importantly, it means having a healthy relationship with food.

 Nourishing eating focuses on not just the body, but also the mind and soul.